Rockwood Water PUD is now using Groundwater!

 Detections from routine monitoring in the Bull Run.
 Customers do not need to take any additional precautions at this time.

-There are 50 liters sampled each day, from February 25 to February 28, one Cryptosporidium oocyst was detected in the sample collected on February 28.
-Cryptosporidium was not detected in the samples collected on February 25, February 26, or February 27.
-Prior to this detection, Cryptosporidium was last detected from the Bull Run Watershed intake on February 13, 2024
+There are 50 liters sampled each day from February 16 to February 19, two Cryptosporidium oocysts were detected in each of the samples collected on February 16 and February 19, and one Cryptosporidium oocyst was detected in the sample collected on February 18.
+Cryptosporidium was not detected in the sample collected on February 17.
+Prior to these detections, Cryptosporidium was last detected from the Bull Run Watershed intake on February 12, 2025.

 The State has determined that the public does not need to take additional protections at this time.
 We will begin sampling four times per week until we have at least three weeks without any detections.